-Whether your a Personal Trainer, Strength and Conditioning Coach or just someone wanting to lose weight, tone up, or just maintain a balanced healthy lifestyle, fitness is a state of wellbeing that can bring joy and happiness in various ways.
-With the fitness industry growing at such a rapid rate in recent years, fitness professionals, along with uneducated fitness enthusiasts are constantly trying to outdo one another by coming up with new training methods and ways in which to get fit.
-As a result many fitness myths have developed and gained irrational authority very quickly.
+Whether you’re a Personal Trainer, Strength and Conditioning Coach, or just someone wanting to lose weight, fitness is a state of well being that can bring joy and happiness in various ways.
+With the growth of the internet and social media, fitness professionals, fitness enthusiasts, and fitness influencers are constantly trying to outdo one another by coming up with new training methods, and ways in which to get fit.
+As a result many fitness myths have surfaced, and gained undeserved attention very quickly.

-The following five fitness fables are some of the more prominently misunderstood myths that need to be tackled in order to educate and encourage people to strive to get fit, and not be turned away by false advertising.
+The following five fitness fables are some of the more misunderstood myths that need to be tackled.

 Myth 1 – ‘you need to workout everyday to be fit’